tangentsoft/pidp8i/HACKERS.md

 meet the needs of the Linux kernel development project, which is inherently federated, so Git tries to operate in a federated model as well.
-Fossil is better for smaller, more coherent teams, where there is a single, clear goal for the project and a single source for its official code.
+Fossil is better for smaller, more coherent teams, where there is a single, clear goal for the project and a single primary host for its project repository.
 Fossil helps remote developers cooperate, whereas Git helps remote developers go off on their own tangents for extended periods of time and optionally sync back up with each other occasionally.